influxdata/docs-v2/content/influxdb/cloud-iox/sql/sql-data-types.md

 ## Data types

+InfluxDB Cloud backed by InfluxDB IOx uses the Apache Arrow DataFusion implementation of SQL.
+Data types define the type of data a column can contain.
 DataFusion uses the Arrow type system for query execution.
-The SQL types from sqlparser-rs are mapped to Arrow data types according to the following tables.
-This mapping occurs when defining the schema in a CREATE EXTERNAL TABLE command or when performing a SQL CAST operation.
+The SQL types from sqlparsers are mapped to Arrow data types according to the following tables.

 ### Character types